Tuvan People's Revolutionary Army: Assets

 From 1928 to 1931, the TAKA was housed in a two-story barracks, which stood on the site of the modern building of the Tuva Regional Museum named after Aldan-Maadyr.
-In the second half of 1931, a military town was built on the outskirts of Kyzyl, where the TNRA was stationed until January 1946.
+In the second half of 1931, a military townlet was built on the outskirts of Kyzyl, where the TNRA was stationed until January 1946.
 After 1946, the barracks was transferred to the 29th Border Detachment of the NKVD.

 Training

 The Soviet Union assisted in the development in its military, with many in the middle and high command of the TNRA being sent to train at Soviet military institutions of higher education such as the Frunze Military Academy and the Lenin Military-Political Academy.
 In December 1930, a six-month training school for junior commanders of 20 people was created, holding its first graduation in June 1931 and working without interruption until 1946.
 In 1925, ten soldiers were sent to the Tver Cavalry School, graduating in 1929.